How children feel and react when a sibling dies

 - acting as if the death didn’t happen or asking when their sibling is coming home

-- losing skills – for example, a preschooler might talk like a baby again.
+- losing skills – for example, they might start talking like a baby again.

 - doing worse at school